How Much Do I Need?

 Add for waste.
 All hard surface flooring requires a percent of waste to be added for installation.
 The percents vary depending on how much material you are installing.
 The general industry rule is to add 7% for installations requiring 1000 square feet of material or more.
 Add 10% to installations requiring less than 1000 square feet.
 In our example above, we would multiply 180 x 10% to equal a grand total of 198 square feet.
 The common abbreviation for square footage is "sf".

-The hardwood floors come packaged in individual easy-to-manage sized cartons on delivery day.
+All of the hardwood floors come packaged in individual easy-to-manage cartons on delivery day.
 You will either round up or down to the nearest carton when purchasing your new floor, as it will give you a good indication for how much flooring will be needed for installation.